geeknik/my-awesome-stars/README.md

 - [facebookresearch/sapiens](https://github.com/facebookresearch/sapiens) - High-resolution models for human tasks.
 - [GSCrawley/strike_crew](https://github.com/GSCrawley/strike_crew) - Developing a crew of threat assessment ai agents for AI-Strike, using CrewAI and Neo4j
 - [adityakapole/TrendCrafter](https://github.com/adityakapole/TrendCrafter) - A cutting-edge multi AI agent platform that uncovers emerging trends and crafts engaging narratives, seamlessly blending research and storytelling using CrewAI
-- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - Neuralink for your AI Agents - LangChain - Autogen - CrewAI
+- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - We do NOT and WILL not have any Crypto Projects, they are a complete SCAM | Neuralink for your AI Agents - LangChain - Autogen - CrewAI
 - [ariaxhan/freetime](https://github.com/ariaxhan/freetime) - Freetime leverages advanced AI agents through technologies like Groq, Supabase, CrewAI, and JigsawStack to seamlessly coordinate and plan social gatherings based on shared interests and optimal meetin
 - [crewAIInc/crewAI-examples](https://github.com/crewAIInc/crewAI-examples) - A collection of examples that show how to use CrewAI framework to automate workflows.
 - [Ahmed-Codes-99/CrewAI-Book-Writer](https://github.com/Ahmed-Codes-99/CrewAI-Book-Writer) -